“The secret of genius is to carry the spirit of the child into old age, which means never losing your enthusiasm.”

 Like actor Theodore Bikel, refugee from the Nazis, describing his loss when they disposed of his books: ‘Those were our friends.
 They were not just books.
 They were our friends.
 They were dear to us.
 They were our relatives.
 We grew up with them.
 These were our songs.
 These were—this was our background.’

 Of course objectively it doesn’t cancel it out.
 This work was only half of it.
 I enjoyed the hunt and when it all comes down to it, I have a lot to show for it.
 I have a fine family.
 With my trio of healthy, highly educated sons, better versions of myself, I scored the hat trick.
 That can’t be bought or sold.
+It’s what we make out of what we have, not what we are given, that separates one person from another.
 I must have been doing something right.
 And I may not have lit up the world but I’ve tried to play my tiny part stopping it being blown up.

 Surely any sensible guy can see that?